 The LSD jacket is best reserved for those days when you need a layer to break through the rain and drizzle to get in a few miles.
 The Brooks is less at home when the going gets tough and it needs to vent excess heat and moisture.
 We found the LSD to excel at weather resistance far more than it did at any of the other testing metrics.

-For the $100 list price, it is a strain to say that this jacket is good value for the money.
-For the same price, there are jackets that excelled in every testing category rather than specializing in just one or two.
-If we examined the LSD individually and didn't have other contenders such as the Outdoor Research Boost or the Arc'teryx Incendo to choose from we might view this jacket as a better bargain.
+It is a strain to say that this jacket is good value for the money.
+For a smilar price, there are jackets that excelled in every testing category rather than specializing in just one or two.
+If we examined the LSD individually and didn't have other contenders like the Arc'teryx Incendo to choose from, we might view this jacket as a better bargain.

 The LSD is well suited for emergency situations when the elements threaten to dampen your morning jog.
 It came well equipped with reflective stripes and a valiant effort to make a portable carrying system.
 We felt like this jacket wasn't suited for longer all day type runs or outings where we expected to encounter lots of varying terrain.
-It's light enough to throw in your backpack, though it is bulkier than some of the other "emergency running jackets" such as the Patagonia Houdini and the Montane Featherlight 7.
-If you simply need a jacket to bring along just in case and can find this one for cheaper than the Houdini, it should get the job done.
-If you're looking for a jacket to wear on a regular basis and expect the piece to have proper vents and perform while you are working hard, we'd instead recommend the Outdoor Research Boost and the Arc'teryx Incendo, as they provide everything the Brooks LSD does and much, much more.
+It's light enough to throw in your backpack if you simply need a jacket to bring along just in case.
+If you're looking for a jacket to wear on a regular basis and expect the piece to have proper vents and perform while you are working hard, we'd instead recommend the Arc'teryx Incendo, as it provides everything the Brooks LSD does and much, much more.